A Lagrangian approach for aggregative mean field games of controls with mixed and final constraints: Introduction

 In this article we consider a Nash equilibrium problem involving a large number $N$ of agents, each of them solving a deterministic optimal control problem involving control-affine nonlinear dynamics, final state constraints, and mixed state-control constraints.
 The agents may only differ from each other by their initial condition.
 The interaction between the agents is induced by a price variable and a congestion term, which are determined by the collective behavior of the agents.
 Our mathematical analysis focuses on an equilibrium problem which models the asymptotic limit when $N$ goes to infinity and when each isolated agent is supposed to have no impact on the coupling terms (the price variable and the congestion term).
 Therefore the problem falls into the class of mean field games (MFGs), which have received considerable attention in the literature since their introduction in the pioneering works by Lasry and Lions \cite{LASRY2006619,LASRY2006679,Lasry2007} and Caines, Huang and Malham\'e \cite{huang2006}.

-The main specificity of our model is the interaction induced by the price variable.
+Our work addresses two main difficulties.
+The first difficulty of our model is the interaction induced by the price variable.
 In the cost function of each agent, the price penalizes linearly the control variable.
 It is defined as a monotonic function of some aggregative term that can be interpreted as a demand.
 Here it is the average value of the controls exerted by all agents.
 This kind of interaction is similar to the one in Cournot models in economics, where companies without market power compete on the amount of some product.
 Our model is representative from games in energy markets involving a large number of small storage devices and some endogenous price depending on the average speed of charge of the devices.
 See for instance \cite{alasseur20,depaola15,liu20, paccagnan16}.
-Another specificity of our model is the presence of mixed control-state constraints and final state constraints.
+The second difficulty is the presence of mixed control-state constraints and final state constraints.
 They appear naturally in applications in electrical engineering: for example, when the storage devices must be fully (or partially) loaded at the end of the time frame.
-In the appendix , we motivate the use of mixed constraints with an example involving gas storages.
+In the appendix, we motivate the use of mixed constraints with an example involving gas storages.

 In most MFG models proposed in the literature, the agents interact only through their position (their state variable).
 Mean field game models with interaction through the states and controls are now commonly called \emph{MFGs of controls}.
 The terminologies \emph{extended MFGs} and \emph{strongly coupled MFGs} are also employed.
 Let us review the articles dedicated to such models.
 In \cite{GOMES201449}, a stationary second order MFG of controls is studied.
 A deterministic MFG of controls is considered in \cite{GomesVoskanyan16}.
 An existence result has been obtained for a quite general MFG model in \cite{Cardaliaguet:2018aa}.
 A uniqueness result is provided in \cite{bertucci2018remarks}.
 The works \cite{kobeissi2020mean,kobeissi2020classical} analyse the existence and uniqueness of classical solutions in the second order case.
 An existence result is provided in the monograph \cite[Section 4.6]{carmona18}, for MFGs described by forward backward stochastic differential equations.
 The particular price interaction investigated in this article has been studied in \cite{Bonnans2019} in the second order case and in \cite{graber2020weak} in the case of a degenerate diffusion and potential congestion terms.